 Ours is a nation of immigrants.
-One of the great symbols of our country, the Statue of Liberty, includes the Emma Lazarus poem which reads,
+The Statue of Liberty features the Emma Lazarus poem “The New Colossus,” which reads in part:

 “Give me your tired, your poor,